sourcenetwork/zanzi/docs/grokking-zanzibar-relbac/readme.md

 id := string
 ```

-Intuitively, a Relation Tuple is a 3-tuple which contains a reference to an object, some named relation and an user.
+A Relation Tuple is a 3-tuple which contains a reference to an object, some named relation and an user.
 The 3-tuple `(article:zanzibar, publisher, coorporation:google)` represents a relationship between the zanzibar article and the google coorporation.

 More interestingly however is the variant of `user` given by the pair `(object, relation)`, in Zanzibar's white paper this pair is called `userset`.